edge3769/eslint/docs/rules/sort-imports.md

 import * as myModule from "my-module.js";
 ```

 The import statement can also import a module without exported bindings.
-Used when the module does not export anything, but runs it own code or changes the global context object.
+Used when the module does not export anything, but runs its own code or changes the global context object.

 ```js
 // none - Import module without exported bindings.